-OCN and Internal Certifications - These records will be maintained indefinitely unless deletion is requested, as it is common for individuals to lose their certificates and ask for them to be re-issued many years after completion, this can only be done if a record of the original certificate exists.
+OCN and Internal Certifications - These records will be maintained indefinitely, as it is common for individuals to lose their certificates and ask for them to be re-issued many years after completion, this can only be done if a record of the original certificate exists.

 This is deemed to be in the interests of the individual.
 The information is archived and not used for any other purposes other than to respond to requests for replacement certification.